-At present LeasePlan BFSR looks well placed at C. The continued development / consolidation of the company's funding profile will be crucial.
-A clear ability to achieve a positive net funding requirement to cover a minimum of 12 months non access to the capital markets with no reduction in business is a sine qua non in this respect.
-Such a solid liquidity profile also needs however to be accompanied by further improvements in financial fundamentals along with a further improvements in the cost/income ratio to create upward pressure on the ratings.
+We view LeasePlan's BFSR as well placed at C. The continued development / consolidation of the company's funding profile in terms of diversification by investor base and funding source will be crucial, especially in light of the current market.
+A clear ability to maintain a positive net funding requirement to cover a minimum of 12 months non access to the capital markets with no reduction in business is a sine qua non in this respect.
+Such a solid liquidity profile also needs however to be accompanied by further improvements in financial fundamentals along with further improvements in the cost/income ratio to create upward pressure on the ratings.
+As we anticipate that the company's cost of funds will increase over the medium term due to the change in its funding mix, we view reducing the cost base as an important step for LeasePlan to maintain its relative profitability.